CookieAddict/eLearning/readme.md

 Simple app that performs CRUD operations on a data model.
 Initial data can be loaded into the DB from JSON through the UI.

-# Tech stack:
+# Tech stack

 - MongoDB/Mongoose
 - Express JS
 - AngularJS/Twitter Bootstrap
 - Node JS

-# Folder structure:
+# Folder structure

 - HTML Templtes: ` /public/templates `
 - AngularJS: ` /public/javascript `
 - CSS: ` /public/css `
 - REST API: ` /api/* `

-# Command lines for running the code:
+# Command lines for running the code

 ` cd /cd/to/clone/dir `